Skip to content

 Step 8: neutralize_image_operations

 For each Do operator referencing an Image XObject, transforms the unit square [0,0,1,1] by the current CTM to find the image's page-space footprint.
-If the footprint intersects any target, replaces the Do with n and marks the XObject for deferred removal.
+The pass distinguishes three cases:

 Step 9: remove_annotations